IEA-Paris/trees/DOCUMENTATION.md

 npm run draw
 ```

-## 🤝 Integration with Canopy Ecosystem
+## 🤝 Integration with Isomorphic Forest Ecosystem

-The types module serves as the foundation for:
+The trees module serves as the foundation for:

 - **[@paris-ias/form](../form)**: Consumes form trees for dynamic UI generation
 - **[@paris-ias/list](../list)**: Uses list trees for filtering and sorting